 Is it ridiculous for Amazon to take 15% of my total sales price every time I make a sale?

-If you were selling products off of your own website, you would likely spend 10's of thousands in marketing or a minimum of six months content marketing before you started making serious money money from your own store.
+If you were selling products off of your own website, you would likely spend 10s of thousands of dollars in marketing or a minimum of six months content marketing before you started making serious money from your own store.
 Amazon lets you get results far faster than any ecommerce platform I have ever seen.